 Third in the mixed technique series (see the category link on the right for a fuller description of the mixed technique).
 Here, compositionally, I am still navigating within the abstract flooring pieces of the larger composition.
 The plan for this panel called for a collage.
 Thus, in the very early stages I glued a number of pieces of fabric to the bare panel, roughly imitating the compositional planes to come.
 Doing so resulted in a very coarsely textured substrate and covering this with 9 layers of gesso never completely eliminated this coarseness.
-Yet elimination was not the idea.
-My idea has always been to live with what the process created and try to make something beautiful with it.
+Yet elimination was never the idea for this project.
+My idea has always been to live with whatever the process created and still try to create something beautiful from it.